 Introduction

-Head and neck squamous cell carcinomas (HNSCCs) represent one of the most common cancers worldwide and are associated with poor clinical outcomes.1 The neck metastatic lymph nodes, which are characterized by increased angiogenic activity and presence of rich network of blood vessels,2 are the major determinant of poor prognosis in these patients.3 Therefore, it becomes crucial to assess the physiological aspect of neck lymphadenopathy in HNSCC patients for prognostication, making informed decisions for future therapeutic interventions and assessment of treatment response.
+Head and neck squamous cell carcinomas (HNSCCs) represent one of the most common cancers worldwide and are associated with poor clinical outcomes.1 The neck metastatic lymph nodes, which are characterized by increased angiogenic activity and presence of rich network of blood vessels,2 are the major determinant of poor prognosis in these patients.3 Therefore, it is crucial to assess the physiological aspect of neck lymphadenopathy in HNSCC patients for prognostication, making informed decisions for future therapeutic interventions and assessment of treatment response.

-High-resolution sonography is considered as a first-line imaging modality for providing valuable information about the morphological and vascular characteristics of lymphadenopathies in HNSCC.4 Color Doppler sonography allows quantitative estimation of the direction of blood flow , velocities, and flow patterns of intranodal blood vessels using Doppler shift of acoustic frequencies.5, 6 While color Doppler sonography is a useful imaging modality, it does not always display all the blood vessels due to some physiological and technical issues.6 In contrast to color Doppler, power Doppler sonography is a more sensitive in visualizing smaller blood vessels.
+High-resolution sonography is considered as a first-line imaging modality for providing valuable information about the morphological and vascular characteristics of lymphadenopathies in HNSCC.4 Color Doppler sonography allows quantitative estimation of the direction of blood flow , velocities, and flow patterns of intranodal blood vessels using Doppler shift of acoustic frequencies.5, 6 While color Doppler sonography is a useful imaging modality, it does not always display all the blood vessels due to some physiological and technical issues.6 In contrast to color Doppler, power Doppler sonography is more sensitive in visualizing smaller blood vessels.
 It is because power Doppler possesses greater dynamic range that permits detection of weak signals and low Doppler shift frequencies.7 Metastatic lymph nodes usually show intense peripheral flow and/or scattered parenchymal flow signals on Doppler sonograms.
-Multiple studies5, 7-10 have demonstrated the potential utility of color/power Doppler sonographic imaging techniques in characterizing superficial metastatic lymph nodes in HNSCC.
+Multiple studies5, 7-10 have demonstrated the potential utility of color/power Doppler sonographic imaging in characterizing superficial metastatic lymph nodes in HNSCC.
 However, limited soft-tissue penetration depth and overlying bone or air artefacts constraint the utility of these sonographic modalities for reliable assessment of deep-seated neck lymph nodes which are difficult to reach by ultrasound waves.11, 12

 Dynamic contrast enhanced magnetic resonance imaging (DCE-MRI) is another promising imaging technique that provides quantitative and biologically relevant information related to perfusion characteristics of metastatic lymph nodes in the entire neck region.13, 14 Numerous studies have shown the clinical potential of DCE-MRI derived parameters in predicting and evaluating treatment response to induction chemotherapy15 and concurrent chemo-radiation therapy16-22 in HNSCC.
-Collectively, these studies have suggested that patients harboring high pretreatment tumor perfusion respond more favorably to therapies and demonstrate improved disease-free and overall survivals.
+Collectively, these studies have suggested that patients harboring high pretreatment tumor perfusion respond more favorably to therapies and demonstrate improved disease-free and overall survival.
 However, one must be aware of challenges associated with DCE-MRI in HNSCCs.

-For instance, the acquisition and quantitative analysis of DCE-MRI data is not trivial and is difficult to implement for routine clinical workflow.
-Secondly, DCE-MRI is associated with systemic errors and biases caused by a variety of physiological, experimental and pharmacokinetic modeling factors, which can potentially confound the overall estimates of perfusion parameters.23, 24 In contrast, Doppler sonography is a widely available, fast, easy to use, and economically affordable imaging modality that has been shown to provide reliable estimation of blood flow characteristics in HNSCC especially from superficially positioned lymph nodes.25, 26 In view of the inherent limitations of DCE-MRI, it is highly desirable to ascertain as to whether similar or complementary information from color/power Doppler sonography can be obtained that may obviate the need to perform DCE-MRI in assessing cervical metastatic lymph nodes in certain conditions.
+For instance, the acquisition and quantitative analysis of DCE-MRI data is not trivial and is difficult to implement in routine clinical workflow.
+Secondly, DCE-MRI is associated with systemic errors and biases caused by a variety of physiological, experimental and pharmacokinetic modeling factors, which can potentially confound the overall estimates of perfusion parameters.23, 24 In contrast, Doppler sonography is a widely available, fast, easy to use, and economically affordable imaging modality that has been shown to provide reliable estimation of blood flow in HNSCC especially from superficially located lymph nodes.25, 26 In view of the inherent limitations of DCE-MRI, it is highly desirable to ascertain as to whether similar or complementary information from color/power Doppler sonography can be obtained that may obviate the need to perform DCE-MRI in assessing cervical metastatic lymph nodes in certain conditions.

 With this objective in mind, we sought to investigate the relationships between DCE-MRI and color and power Doppler sonography derived perfusion parameters in evaluating treatment response to induction chemotherapy in patients with HNSCC in the present study.